-To manage lands that are ecologically, geologically or culturally important in a manner that takes into account their unique qualities.
+To manage lands that are ecologically important, geologically or culturally important in a manner that takes into account their unique qualities.

-7. Responsible Fiber Sourcing Practices in North America
+7. Responsible Fiber Sourcing in North America

-To use and promote among other forest landowners sustainable forestry practices that are both scientifically credible and economically, environmentally and socially responsible.
+To use and promote among other forest landowners sustainable forestry that is both scientifically credible and economically, environmentally and socially responsible.